-As far as we do lots of road trips lately, I would like to share our check list with you in case if you plan to do one and not sure what to pack.
+As far as we do lots of road trips lately, I would like to share our checklist with you in case if you plan to do one and not sure what to pack.
 We are still quite new to it, but already understood and learned a lot.
 This info would be interesting for you if you’ve started recently or just planning to start to do road trips and camping.
-It is a great fun and it is a good way to discover and explore places, rather than travel by airplane.
-If you travel around by car, you won’t need to rent a car from when you arrive to a new destination, because you have yours.
-You can also fit more stuff into your car and a trunk than into the airplane cabin or luggage.
+It is great fun and it is a good way to discover and explore places, rather than travel by plane.
+If you travel around by car, you won’t need to rent a car from when you arrive at a new destination, because you have yours.
+You can also fit more stuff into your car and a trunk than into the aeroplane cabin or luggage.
 You will need more stuff though.
 Here is the ultimate list for you (and for us) to make a self-check if we have not forgotten anything.

 If you are going camping but do not know what do you need to take, or if you already have some stuff and do not want to forget anything, compare our list to yours, this information is for you.